robelasefa/IssueNotified/README.md

 To use the bot, simply send the command `/start` to the bot.
 The bot will send you a message asking you to add your GitHub repository.

-You can add your repository by sending its name to the bot.
+To add your repository, send the bot its name in the format <owner, repo>.

 Once you have added your repository, the bot will start sending you notifications about new issues.
 You will receive a notification whenever a new issue is created, assigned to you, or updated.

-You can configure the frequency of notifications and the types of issues you want to receive notifications for by sending the command `/settings` to the bot.
 ## Commands

 The bot supports the following commands: